NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-08-27/index.md

 # Alpha v18.0 Release Note - NextBot bots, various improvements and fixes
-2025-08-26 nullsystem
+2025-08-27 nullsystem

 * [Download v18.0-alpha build](https://github.com/NeotokyoRebuild/neo/releases/tag/v18.0-alpha)
 * [Install NT;RE (client)](/guide/install/)
 * [GitHub Issues (Bug reports and feature requests)](https://github.com/NeotokyoRebuild/neo/issues)

 ## NextBot bots
-[NextBot](https://developer.valvesoftware.com/wiki/NextBot) bots is now ported over to NT;RE!
+[NextBot](https://developer.valvesoftware.com/wiki/NextBot) bots are now ported over to NT;RE!
 They are fairly basic now just going towards the ghost in CTG mode, but otherwise more playable to play against than the old bots.
-There are also additional features for the bots that been added in since the initial port:
+There are also additional features for the bots that have been added on top of the initial port:

 * Thermoptic and combat behaviors
-* Smoke blocks bots line of sight
+* Smoke blocks bots' line of sight
 * Running/sprinting
 * Aim when shooting
 * Automatic lean